 No use fretting over it.
 It’s better to focus on being productive.

-I’ve listed five of my favorite French pronunciation apps here.
+I’ve listed six of my favorite French pronunciation apps here.
 So, you can read about them, test ’em out, pick your favorites and get to work!

 Why Does Proper French Pronunciation Matter?

 It helps you avoid misunderstandings.

 Proper pronunciation is especially important in a language like French.
 Slight variations in pronunciation could indicate vastly different words and meanings.
 As just one example, en, un and on are all nasal sounds, but their pronunciation differs slightly from one to the next.

 Native French speakers mastered these subtle differences years ago.
 For those of us who aren’t native speakers of the language, it can be a real struggle to hear, let alone pronounce, the difference between them.
 Misunderstandings abound when we can’t tell precisely what people are saying.